RavenDS/Zango-Bypass/README.md

 # Zango-Bypass
 A .dll patch to bypass the adware bundled with Zango Games

-## The .dlls are still flagged as malicious by most anti-virus software.<br /><br />Be sure to add them as exceptions !
+## The .DLLs and .EXEs are still flagged as malicious by most anti-virus software.<br /><br />Be sure to add them as exceptions !

 # How To Use